The Taxation major provides in-depth understanding of taxation laws and practice in Australia and overseas.

 To enhance your studies, you can join the Curtin Tax Clinic as a volunteer or through an internship unit.
 You’ll gain real-life experience dealing with a variety of client taxation matters and participate in outreach programs offered by clients, including site visits to prisons and remote communities.

-You’ll also get to participate in field trips and national and international study tours.
+You’ll also have opportunities to participate in field trips and national and international study tours.

 - International taxation specialist